 4. Change management support

-Introducing an upskilling program across an enterprise is a major undertaking in organizational change management.
+Introducing an upskilling program across an enterprise is a major undertaking in organisational change management.
 The alignment of values, people, and culture to achieve a desired outcome won’t come just from adopting a new technology.
 Change management is a critical part of any company’s learning experience discussion for at least three reasons.

 Second, responsive, data-driven change management will provide a longer shelf life for the technology.

-Third, adding any training technology to an organization will require governance, including assigning responsibility over roles and the segmented data that you may collect from it.
+Third, adding any training technology to an organisation will require governance, including assigning responsibility over roles and the segmented data that you may collect from it.
 Many reskilling experts will say that governance is just as important, if not more important, than the reskilling technology itself.

 HR leaders aren’t the only ones investing in these solutions.
 The majority of learning users for training platforms tend to be outside HR, including safety, compliance, and sales training.
 While budgets remain tight and tensions can simmer between departments about which group should own and manage upskilling and reskilling priorities, LMS options should provide a proven return on investment (ROI).
-Efficiencies can include the decreased time it takes to find and share information or increased revenue (or decreased costs) from standardizing employee training technology and support.
+Efficiencies can include the decreased time it takes to find and share information or increased revenue (or decreased costs) from standardising employee training technology and support.

-To support the change management that comes with introducing a new technology, companies should look for solutions that offer the ability to beta-test, iterate, and customize it to the workforce’s needs.
+To support the change management that comes with introducing a new technology, companies should look for solutions that offer the ability to beta-test, iterate, and customise it to the workforce’s needs.
 Enterprise software should offer customer support to leaders and employees for a seamless learning experience.